NinjaView/NinjaViewPythonSnip/README.md

 send_ati_command(command)
 ```

-##Why is NinjaView a Paid Application?
+## Why is NinjaView a Paid Application?
 NinjaView is a paid application because it represents the culmination of extensive research, development, and overcoming numerous challenges to provide a reliable and effective trading solution.
-The integration with NinjaTrader through its ATI port, as demonstrated in proof.py, required significant time and effort to perfect.
+The integration with NinjaTrader through its ATI port, as demonstrated in nv.py, required significant time and effort to perfect.
 Your purchase and support ensure continued development, improvements, and customer support for NinjaView, enabling traders to enhance their trading experience seamlessly.

 ## Prerequisites

 Before proceeding, ensure that you have the following prerequisites installed on your system: